davidthomasstanton/Cadence/README.md

-## CS50's Web Programming with Python and JavaScript
-## David Stanton

 # Capstone Project - Cadence 🎼
-A rehearsal and logistics App for musical ensembles
+CS50's Web Programming with Python and JavaScript
 - [ ] [YouTube Walkthrough]()
 - [ ] [Branch]()

 ### Overview
-Cadence is a ...
+Cadence is a rehearsal and logistics App for musical ensembles.

 ### Walkthrough